Kumano, Mie: Government

 Kumano has a mayor-council form of government with a directly elected mayor and a unicameral city council of 14 members.
 Kumano, collectively with the towns of Mihama of Kihō, contributes two members to the Mie Prefectural Assembly.
 In terms of national politics, the city is part of Mie 4th district of the lower house of the Diet of Japan.

 Economy

 The economy of Kumano is centered on commercial fishing, forestry and horticulture (oranges).
+Kumano is also known for its Nachiguro-ishi which can be used to make inkstone and black Go stones.

 Education

 Kumano has nine public elementary schools and seven public middle schools operated by the city government and one public high school operated by the Mie Prefectural Department of Education.
-The prefecture also operates one special education school for the handicapped..
+The prefecture also operates one special education school for the handicapped.